by Dr. Mike Roussell

 How much fat should you eat?

 The reason you want 60% of your calories from fat if you're dieting ketogenic style is because fat is going to be your body's primary fuel source.
 Many times I see people overdo protein on ketogenic diets.
 Big mistake.
-You want fat to be your primary fuel source, not protein.
+You want fat to be your primary fuel source, not protein.30% of total calories from fat is the sweet spot for all other times because it allows you to get in enough of the fats you need, while at the same time getting the protein and carbs you need as well.

 Nutrition is a zero sum game.
 When you talk percentage of calories, it all needs to add up to 100%.
 By consuming lots of one type of food you're preventing yourself from consuming a different type of food (see John Berardi's Testosterone classic Dietary Displacement for more on this).